Project Steve Frequently Asked Questions

 Is this for real?

 Yes.
-The signatories of the Project Steve statement are indeed 220 (and counting — 1362 as of March 8, 2015) scientists, whose degrees and institutions are as represented, who have indicated their agreement with and endorsement of the statement, and who have consented for their names to be used.
-Consult the Steve-o-meter for the current number and the latest Steve to join the list.
+The signatories of the Project Steve statement are indeed 220 (and counting — 1415 as of May 24, 2017) scientists, whose degrees and institutions are as represented, who have indicated their agreement with and endorsement of the statement, and who have consented for their names to be used.

 Well, is this some kind of joke, then?